BirjuVachhani/spider/docs/index.md

 [![Build](https://github.com/BirjuVachhani/spider/workflows/Build/badge.svg?branch=main)](https://github.com/BirjuVachhani/spider/actions) [![spider](https://img.shields.io/pub/v/spider?label=spider)](https://pub.dev/packages/spider)

-## Breaking Changes since v1.0.0:
+## Breaking Changes since v4.0.0:

-> Instead of declaring `package` name separately for each group, spider now takes `package` key-value pair as a global configuration.
+- `--info` flag command is now `--about` command.
+- `--check-updates` flag command is now `--check-for-updates`.

 ## What it does?

 Spider generates references for the local assets used in your project by creating dart referece classes which are safe and easy to use anywhere.

 **Example**